-Wassup Rockers follows in the spirit of Clark's other films (even as it tones down the nudity and violence), focusing on seven young Latino skateboarders from South Central Los Angeles.
-In a sense, there are two separate films here: The first half of Wassup Rockers is a laid-back look at these charming young punks as they skate, play music, make out with girls, and basically loaf.
-Then one day they decide to head up to Beverly Hills to go skating, and the film takes a sharp left turn towards the unbelievable.
+Even as it tones down the nudity and violence, Wassup Rockers is in the same spirit as Clark's other films, this time focusing on seven young Latino skateboarders from South Central Los Angeles.
+In a sense, there are two separate films here: The first half of Wassup Rockers is a laid-back look at these charming young punks as they skate, play music, make out with girls, and loaf.
+Then one day they decide to head up to Beverly Hills to go skating, and the film takes a sharp left turn into the unbelievable.

 This isn't a great work of art, but it's enjoyable, and if you can get past the somewhat homoerotic fetishism with which Clark shoots his stars – particularly the main two boys, Jonathan and Kiko (amateur actors playing fictionalized versions of themselves) – then you too might appreciate Wassup Rockers as an authentic punk movie.
 And even if it plays dumb, it's far more honest about Los Angeles-style racism than Crash ever was, and far less self-important about it.